leighmacdonald/sourcemod/README.md

 SourceMod (Build with postgres 14 to support SCRAM auth, 32bit linux only)
 =========

+The release artifacts are built using this docker build script: https://github.com/leighmacdonald/souremod-build-docker-postgres.
+Feel free to build them yourselves.

 General
 -------
 - [SourceMod website](http://www.sourcemod.net): Source Engine scripting and server administration